skyline88888888/you-win-you-do/README.md

 ```
-# GPT Debater
+# you-win-you-do

-GPT Debater is a Python-based software that helps users cultivate healthy habits by engaging in debates with an AI-powered GPT (Generative Pre-trained Transformer) model.
+you-win-you-do is a Python-based software that helps users cultivate healthy habits by engaging in debates with an AI-powered GPT (Generative Pre-trained Transformer) model.
 The purpose of this software is to encourage users to reflect on their behaviors and make more informed decisions.

 ## Features